Mohamed-Abdelhakeem-x/Mohamed-Abdelhakeem-x/README.md

 ## 🔧 Skills

-- Languages: C++ , C#, Java, Python
+- Languages: C++ , C#, Java, Python, HTML, CSS
 - DataBase: MySQL
 - Technical: Data Structures and Algorithms, Object-Oriented Programming (OOP)

 ## 🌱 Learning & Interests

-- Currently diving deep into software testing methodologies and tools, focusing on building robust and reliable software.
+- Currently diving deep into Web development methodologies and tools.
-- Exploring code optimization techniques to enhance performance and efficiency.
 - Passionate about problem-solving and eager to learn new technologies that push the boundaries of software development.

 ## 📫 Let's Connect